 In 1987, the Company adopted the 1987 Incentive Stock Option Plan (the 1987 Plan).
 The 1987 Plan provides that shares of the Class A Common Stock of the Company may be optioned to certain officers and key employees of the Company.
 The Plan establishes a Stock Option Plan Committee which selects the employees to whom the options will be granted and determines the price of the stock.
-The Plan establishes the minimum purchase price of the stock at an amount which is not less than 100% of the fair market value of the stock (110% for employees of stock).
+The Plan establishes the minimum purchase price of the stock at an amount which is not less than 100% of the fair market value of the stock (110% for employees owning more than 10% of the total combined voting power of all classes of stock).